Yaa (name): Female variants of Yaa

 Day names in Ghana have varying spellings.
 This is so because of the various Akan subgroups.
 Each Akan subgroup has a similar or different spelling for the day name to other Akan subgroups.
-Yaa is spelt Yaa by the Akuapem and Ashanti subgroups whiles Fante subgroups use the name Aba.
+Yaa is spelt Yaa by the Akuapem, Akyem, Bono and Ashanti subgroups while Ga and Fante subgroups use the name Aba.

 Male version of Yaa

 In the Akan culture and other local cultures in Ghana, day names come in pairs for males and females.
-The variant of the name used for a male child born on Thursday Yaw.
+The variant of the name used for a male child born on Thursday Kobina or Yaw.